PythonCharmers/jupyter-docker-stacks/README.md

 # Python Charmers version of Jupyter Docker Stacks

+**WARNING!
+This repository is no longer actively maintained.
+Future developments and updates will be carried out in the GenericJupyterCluster repository.**

 Jupyter Docker Stacks are a set of ready-to-run [Docker images](https://hub.docker.com/u/jupyter) containing Jupyter applications and interactive computing tools.